You want smart political talk without the meltdowns?

 If he wanted to apologize, great.

-I saw him a couple of years after that with my husband at a USO gala, and he walked up to me and found me in a room and said hello to me.
+And he walked up to me and found me in a room and said hello to me.

-And I was very cold to him and I turned around.
+And I was very cold to him.

 And I turned around and walked away from him.

-My husband even said to me last night, he's like, as I recall Leanne, you left me standing there with Al because you said hello and then turned and turned your back on him and walked away and left me standing there with him.
+My husband even said to me last night, he's like, as I recall, Leanne, you left me standing there with Al because you said hello and then turned and turned your back on him and walked away and left me standing there with him.

 You know, so my husband said hello, Al.

-But no, he had a chance to apologize to me then because he knit he knew exactly what he did to me then, and that picture was out there.
+But no, he had a chance to apologize to me then because he knew exactly what he did to me then.

 So he had a chance to apologize to me.